-Featuring arts and crafts from over 50 sources, buggy and pony rides each afternoon, trick roping shows, hayrack rides, family activities, kids crafts, refreshments and much more.
+Featuring a record number of arts and crafts from over 60 sources, buggy and pony rides each afternoon, trick roping shows, hayrack rides, family activities, kids crafts, refreshments and much more.

 Santa Claus will be at WJ Ranch on Saturday from 1-3 p.m!